BrandNewCongress/DEPRECATED-website/src/static/site/plan.md

 1. Rebuild and repair local communities -- starting with those that have been left the farthest behind.
 2. Repair our nation’s crumbling infrastructure -- starting in the most economically depressed regions of our country.
 3. Give small businesses the competitive edge in rebuilding America.
-4. Build the inevitable free and clean energy economy now.
+4. Build the inevitable free and clean energy economy NOW.
 5. Totally eliminate health care costs for American business.
 6. Build new high-wage, high tech industries that America is missing.
 Imagine every unemployed person in your community or city suddenly having work, struggling small businesses suddenly on a level playing field with big business, and big business suddenly having access to the same capital, infrastructure and other advantages currently available overseas.
 Imagine America in action again, here at home, making our living in the best way we know how.